rnoeliab/WRF-GHG-Prepy/README.md

 <dt> The start and end data in the sim_time should be similar to "namelist.input".
 CAMS data will be stored in both the wrfinput and wrfbdy files <dt>

 After taking into account these modifications and running the scripts, the wrfinput and wrfbdy files will be modified, storing the CAMS information.

-Ready to run the WRF-GHG model.
+##### Ready to run the WRF-GHG model (see [namelist.input.example]()).

 #### NOAA data  -- (CO2)

 ```